Murder of Carol Stuart

-Carol Ann Stuart (née DiMaiti; March 26, 1959 – October 24, 1989) was murdered by her husband, Charles Michael "Chuck" Stuart Jr. (December 18, 1959 – January 4, 1990).
-Charles Stuart claimed that a Black man had carjacked their car in Boston after Stuart shot both his pregnant wife and himself.
+On the night of October 23, 1989, 30-year-old Carol Ann Stuart (née DiMaiti; born March 26, 1959) was shot by her husband, Charles Michael "Chuck" Stuart Jr. (December 18, 1959 – January 4, 1990) in Boston, Massachusetts, U.S.; she died in the early hours of October 24.
+Charles Stuart falsely claimed that a black man had shot both him and Carol after a carjacking.

-His statement to police set off a months-long manhunt by the Boston Police Department for a purported Black assailant.
+His statement to police set off a months-long manhunt by the Boston Police Department for a purported black assailant.
 Police actions, with widespread stop and frisk of African-American residents in Mission Hill, was supported by the Suffolk County District Attorney.
-The hunt lasted until Charles' younger brother, Matthew, confessed that Carol was killed by Charles to collect her life insurance payout.
+The hunt lasted until Charles' younger brother, Matthew, confessed that Charles killed Carol to collect her life insurance payout.
 Soon afterward, Charles committed suicide.

-The shooting occurred in Boston's predominantly Black Mission Hill neighborhood.
-It generated intense and sustained media attention both nationally and in Boston as an alleged example of black on white crime.
-During this period, Suffolk County District Attorney Newman A. Flanagan lobbied the state legislature to reinstitute the death penalty.
+The shooting occurred in Boston's predominantly black Mission Hill neighborhood, which had a high crime rate.
+It generated intense and sustained media attention both nationally and in Boston as an alleged example of black on white crime.Suffolk County District Attorney Newman A. Flanagan, who had supported the hoax of the killer being a black man and the actions of the police, later resigned.

-Before the revelation of Charles as the killer, police arrested William "Willie" Bennett, a 39-year-old black man from Roxbury, on unrelated charges, but soon the investigation centered on Bennett.
+Before the revelation of Charles as the killer, police arrested William "Willie" Bennett, a 39-year-old black man from Roxbury, on unrelated charges, and soon the investigation centered on Bennett.
 The media reported as though his guilt were certain.